inulute/unlim-cloud/README.md

 <h2>📦 Releases</h2>

-You can download the latest releases for Windows from the release section.
+You can download the latest releases for **Windows, Linux and Mac** from the release section.

 <div align="center">